8ta4/quest/docs/RATIONALE.md

 # Rationale

+## Pledge

+> What is your level of commitment to this project?

+I pledge not to read any new book until the vision, "Choose Your Own Question", becomes a reality.

+And until WebAssembly supports garbage collection, I hereby pledge not to take out the trash.

 ## Goal

 > What is the goal of this Chrome extension?

 The goal of this Chrome extension is to revolutionize the way we read, particularly technical and educational content.
 It will present an engaging sequence of questions and answers, allowing readers to check their understanding as they progress.
 This enhances comprehension and keeps the reader engaged.
 The unique formats of "Quick Calculus" and "Little Schemer" inspired this approach, and generative AI has made it viable by enabling automatic question generation.

-## Pledge

-> What is your level of commitment to this project?

-I have pledged to commit to this project.
-I will not read any new book until the vision of this extension, "Choose Your Own Question", becomes a reality.

 ## Non-linear Reading